georgicodes/linux_bootcamp/workshop/kernel/README.md

 1. `reboot` and now select your newest version of the kernel by selecting 'Advanced options for Debian GNU/Linux' and then the version.
 1. Check for your custom kernel release string with `uname -a`

+## /proc filesystem

+#### EXERCISE: A tour of /proc
+1. list the contents of `/proc`
+1. Note the series of numbered files on the left.
+Each of these is a directory representing a process in the system.
+Because the first process created in GNU/Linux is the init process, it has a `process-id` of `1`.
+Next, performing an `ls` on this directory shows a list of files.
+1. Each file provides details on the particular process.
+For example, to see the command-line entry for init, simply `cat` the `cmdline` file.
+1. There are many useful files in /proc.
+To use them you just simply `cat` them.
+Try that out for the following: `cpuinfo`, `meminfo`, `filesystems`, `modules`, `mounts`.

+#### EXERCISE: Dynamically update the running kernel with /proc
+1. Run `cat /proc/sys/kernel/hostname` to see what the hostname is currently set too.
+1. Write to the same file and update the hostname to be "Code PaLOUsa" or something else of your choice.

 ## Loadable Kernel Modules

 **Helpful module Commands**